How Soon Can I Get Pregnant After a Miscarriage?

 A good thing to do to see if your body is returning to normal, is to take your temperature each morning.
 I have more info on another article if you have not used a basal-body thermometer before.
 It will give you a good idea of whether you are ovulating—you will see a steep rise in temperature if you are.

 You can also use ovulation tests to see if you get a positive indicator, but as your cycle may not be back to normal you may need to keep using these for a few weeks until you get a positive.
 It can be a good idea to be prepared with a box of as you may have to test for a bit longer than normal.
-These ovulation tests are really easy to use.
+I found these ovulation tests are really easy to use and there were enough of them to test for a while so that i could figure out what was happening with my body.
 50 ovulation test strips

 If you don't ovulate in the cycle after a miscarriage, then don't panic, this is very common and your cycle should right itself in the next month or two.